Property Tax Notices for 2017 have been mailed out.

 The Property Tax payment deadline for 2017 is July 14th at 4:00 p.m.
 Any taxes outstanding at that time will have a 10% penalty applied to them.
 This includes any home owner grant portion that has not been applied for.

-Any payments still not received by December 31st will become taxes in arrears.
-Interest will start to acrrue on January 1st 2018.
+Any payments not received by December 31st will become taxes in arrears.
+Interest will start to accrue on arrears on January 1st, 2018.